erlinnn/AI_stock_notifier/README.md

 ### 👨‍💻 Author
 Built with ❤️ by **Sumukh R**
-3rd Year AI & ML Engineering Student
+AI & ML Engineering Student

 ⚠️ Disclaimer: This is for learning and research only.
 It is **not financial advice**.